rnemeth90/ComicBookInventoryApp/README.md

 ## To do:
-- [ ] IsRead should be a drop down
 - [ ] Generic controllers in MVC?
 Maybe help reduce code
 - [ ] In api, add functionality for uploading covers as blobs to storage
 - [ ] Create SPA frontend (likely Angular)